hbctraining/DGE_workshop/lessons/02_DGE_count_normalization.md

 > *NOTE:* [This video by StatQuest](http://www.rna-seqblog.com/rpkm-fpkm-and-tpm-clearly-explained/) shows in more detail why TPM should be used in place of RPKM/FPKM if needing to normalize for sequencing depth and gene length.

-### DESeq2-normalized counts - Median of ratios method
+### DESeq2-normalized counts: Median of ratios method
 Since tools for differential expression analysis are comparing the counts between sample groups for the same gene, gene length does not need to be accounted for by the tool.
 However, **sequencing depth** and **RNA composition** do need to be taken into account.

 To normalize for sequencing depth and RNA composition, DESeq2 uses the median of ratios method, which performs the following steps when you run the tool: